xGR: Efficient Generative Recommendation Serving at Scale: Introduction

-\textit{Challenge 3: how to schedule multi-level GR pipeline to maximize pipeline parallelism while reducing accelerator idle time?} In GR, the scheduler first prepares the information needed on the host side.
+\textit{Challenge 3: how to schedule multi-level serving pipeline to maximize parallelism while reducing accelerator idle time?} The scheduler first prepares the information needed on the host side.
 After preparation, the relevant tasks are handed over to the engine.
-The engine is responsible for executing one prefill as well as three beam search and decode combinations~\cite{deng2025onerec}.
+The engine executes one prefill as well as several beam search and decode combinations~\cite{deng2025onerec}.
 The workers are responsible for executing specific phases.
-In such a multi-level pipeline, the host and device handle distinct tasks, leading to opportunities for overlapping.
+In such a multi-level pipeline, the host and device handle distinct tasks, and the unnecessary global synchronization leads to serial execution.
 In addition, request sizes typically follow a power-law distribution that potentially contains tens to thousands of tokens.
-Moreover, current GR models contain far fewer parameters than that of LLMs, causing host-side scheduling to account for a substantial portion of the latency.
+Moreover, current GR models~\cite{yang2025qwen3} contain far fewer parameters than that of LLMs, causing host-side scheduling to account for a substantial portion of the latency.

-To address the above challenges, we propose xGR, a serving system that meets the low-latency constraints under high-concurrency scenarios. \textit{For Challenge 1,} xAttention achieves efficient memory management and load balancing through KV cache separation and staged attention computation. \textit{For Challenge 2,} xBeam minimizes search overhead with early sorting termination and mask-based item filtering. \textit{For Challenge 3}, xSchedule leverages host-device overlap and multi-stream parallelism in the system pipeline.
-To the best of our knowledge, this is the first work to comprehensively reconstruct the GR serving paradigm, encompassing optimizations from operator and algorithm to system. xGR has been deployed in production scenarios for 3 months, serving over hundreds of millions users.
+To address the above challenges, we propose xGR, a serving system that meets the low-latency constraints under high-concurrency scenarios. \textit{For Challenge 1,} xGR achieves efficient memory management and load balancing through KV cache separation and staged attention computation. \textit{For Challenge 2,} xGR minimizes search overhead with early sorting termination and mask-based item filtering. \textit{For Challenge 3}, xGR leverages host-device overlap and multi-stream parallelism in the system pipeline. xGR has been deployed in production scenarios for over 6 months, serving over hundreds of millions users.
 Even under peak RPS of tens of thousands, it maintains a P99 latency within 200 milliseconds.
+To the best of our knowledge, this is the first work to comprehensively reconstruct the GR serving paradigm, encompassing optimizations from operator and algorithm to system.
 Specifically, this paper makes the following contributions:

 \begin{itemize}